onelogin/onelogin-python-aws-assume-role/README.md

 - Provide the OneLogin's App ID to identify the AWS app
 - Provide the domain of your OneLogin's instance.

+_Note: If you're bored typing your username, App ID, subdomain or AWS region every time, you can specify these parameters as command-line arguments instead._

 With that data, a SAMLResponse is retrieved.
 And possible AWS Role are retrieved.

 #### Step 2.
 Select AWS Role to be assumed.